 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

-Another advantage of a career in HVAC is next to no student debt.
+Another key perk of working in HVAC is almost zero student debt.

-A Daily Schedule as an HVAC Technician
+A Day in the Life of an HVAC Technician

-Your work schedule may vary based on the project and job site.
+Your work schedule may vary depending on where you work.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.
+For technicians or installers working in construction, you are more likely to have a set schedule for regular business hours.

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Complex jobs might take longer than others, so the number of calls you can go on may vary.
+Some jobs might take longer than others, so the number of calls each day can fluctuate.

 - HVAC manager, $72,515 average salary